 This attitude is actually more compassionate and respectful than the indifference, coldness or compulsive involvement you may have shown in the past.
 That’s the reason for the description “detaching with love.”

 Detachment with love means that you also take actions for yourself that help you keep your emotional equilibrium.
 You set boundaries or create space by ending a conversation or exiting a situation.
-You surround yourself with supportive people who understand addiction and co-addiction and learn all you can about addiction and codependency.
+You surround yourself with supportive people who understand addiction and learn all you can about the dynamics between addicts and partners.

 As How Al-Anon Works says, you probably won’t detach gracefully at first.
 You’re used to reacting to the addict with resentment, silence, rage or self-righteousness.
 It takes practice to learn how to respond differently.
 Attending your own support group for partners and receiving guidance helps you make the changes that benefit you as well as your relationships.

 Detaching with love allows you to get out of God’s way and to allow natural consequences to unfold.
-It is to admit your powerlessness over anything or anyone other than yourself, and to place your focus squarely on what you can control: you.
+It is admitting your powerlessness over anything or anyone other than yourself and placing your focus squarely on what you can control: you.